How to Use GPT-5.2 for Video Translation [2026 Guide]

 Use caseGPT-5.2 fitWhy

-Best practice: Start with GPT-5.2 for French, German, Spanish, Italian, or Portuguese dubs when the script has nuance, humor, or brand voice you want to preserve.
+Best practice: Start with GPT-5.2 for French, German, Spanish, Italian, or Portuguese dubs when the script has nuance, humor, or brand voice you want to preserve across languages.

 Step-by-Step: How to Use GPT-5.2 in VideoDubber

 Go to VideoDubber.ai and sign in.
-If you don't have an account, you can sign up for free.
+If you do not have an account, you can sign up for free and access a trial tier.

 Click New Project and upload your video file (or paste a YouTube link).
 VideoDubber supports common formats such as MP4, MOV, and AVI.
-GPT-5.2 thrives on rich content—clear speech, good pacing—so it's well suited for vlogs, reviews, or short films where nuance matters.
+GPT-5.2 thrives on rich content—clear speech, good pacing, well-structured dialogue—so it is especially well suited for vlogs, reviews, product launches, or short films where nuance matters.

 In the project settings: